 Stand Up Paddle boarding was only introduced to the sailing club in 2020.
-We are still in the process of finding our what our new SUP members want and how we integrate them with the rest of the club.
+Our new members have settled in well and we continue to tweek our guidelines to maximise enjoyment for all members of the club.

 Q. Can I launch for the day without joining the club?

 A. No, you have to be a club member to launch.
 Day tickets are only available from the Rudyard Lake Trust visitor centre at the dam end of the lake.
 See their website for booking details and costs.

 A. See the membership grid.
 If you want to sail and SUP then you have to join as a sailing member.
 If you only want to SUP then you need to join as ‘Other Sports’ member.

 - Family Membership.
 Up to 2 adults & children (any number) under 25.

 - Single Adult Membership for age 25 or older.